1. Skip to content

 However, the area to the northwest of Kharkiv constitutes just a tiny fraction of Ukraine and Russia's shared border of almost 2,300 kilometers (more than 1,400 miles).
 So while holding this territory could make a difference for a Ukrainian border city like Sumy, its overall impact is liable to be marginal.

-Oleksiy Dmytrashkivskyi has been named spokesman of the newly-created Ukrainian Kursk region military command, and he told DW the operation was also meant to send a message to Russia that the conflict was not a one-way street.
+Oleksiy Dmytrashkivskyi has been named spokesperson of the newly-created Ukrainian Kursk region military command, and he told DW the operation was also meant to send a message to Russia that the conflict was not a one-way street.

 "We don't want to keep this land, we don't need it," Dmytrashkivskyi said.
 "We've had to do this to show our enemy that they're vulnerable too, that they're not all-powerful."